Pelé: 1962–1965: Copa Libertadores success

-1966–1974: O Milésimo and final years with Santos
+1965–1974: O Milésimo and final years with Santos

+In December 1965, Santos won the Taça Brasil, their fifth straight Brazilian league title, with Pelé scoring the last goal in the final series.
 In 1966, Santos failed to retain the Taça Brasil as Pelé's goals were not enough to prevent a 9–4 defeat by Cruzeiro (led by Tostão) in the final series.
 The club did, however, win the Campeonato Paulista in 1967, 1968, and 1969.
 On 19 November 1969, Pelé scored his 1,000th goal in all competitions, in what was a highly anticipated moment in Brazil.
 The goal dubbed O Milésimo (The Thousandth), occurred in a match against Vasco da Gama, when Pelé scored from a penalty kick, at the Maracanã Stadium.

-In 1969, the two factions involved in the Nigerian Civil War agreed to a 48-hour ceasefire so they could watch Pelé play an exhibition game in Lagos.
+Various sources have said that the two factions involved in the Nigerian Civil War agreed to a 48-hour ceasefire in 1969 so they could watch Pelé play an exhibition game in Lagos.
+An early source for this story was Ebony magazine in 1975.
 Santos ended up playing to a 2–2 draw with Lagos side Stationary Stores FC and Pelé scored his team's goals.
 The civil war went on for one more year after this game.
+In his autobiography, Pelé was unsure that there was a ceasefire, but said that there was an increased security presence at the game.
+Some sources, including Santos's website, say that the ceasefire was instead for the friendly in Benin City, bordering Biafra.
+Local researchers have not found contemporary reports of any ceasefire.

 During his time at Santos, Pelé played alongside many gifted players, including Zito, Pepe, and Coutinho; the latter partnered him in numerous one-two plays, attacks, and goals.
 After Pelé's 19th season with Santos, he left Brazilian football.
 Pelé's 643 goals for Santos were the most goals scored for a single club until it was surpassed by Lionel Messi of Barcelona in December 2020.